Monye-jude/alx-zero_day/0x03-git/README.md

-The second readme file in the 0x03-git folder
+The second readme file in the 0x03-git directory of the repo